Patterson, Calgary

-Patterson Heights is a residential neighbourhood in the southwest quadrant of Calgary, Alberta.
+Patterson Heights is a residential neighbourhood in the southwest quadrant of Calgary, Alberta in Canada.
 It is bounded by Sarcee Trail to the east and north, Bow Trail to the south, 69 Street to the west and Old Banff Coach Road to the south.
 Edworthy Park, developed in the Bow River valley, borders the community to the north and east across Sarcee Trail.

 It is represented in the Calgary City Council by the Ward 6 councillor.

 History

 Before annexation, the area consisted of mostly acreages.
 It was named after the Patterson family, who owned much of the land.
 Prior to that, it was known as Broadcast Hill, for the 250 m CFCN re-transmission tower located here.

 Originally, the University of Alberta was to be located on the site of the present day community; however, Edmonton was ultimately chosen as the site of the campus.

 The lands were annexed to the city of Calgary in 1956 and Patterson Heights was established as a neighbourhood in 1983.
 During the planning phase, in the early 1980s, Patterson Heights was referred to as Strathcona Cell "A".

 During the XV Olympic Winter Games in 1988, the Broadcast Hill Media Village was located in Patterson Heights.
 The apartments have since been converted into condominiums.